AkshuDev/PheonixAppAPI/README.md

 6. Extensions

 The Extensions folder provides enhanced versions of Python's built-in functions, adding more capabilities.
 For example, the printH function in the HyperOut.py file allows for advanced text printing with background and foreground colors, fonts, and other enhancements.
+It also includes custom functions that make hard parts of programming easy like -> progressH that can create a progress bar in the terminal.
+It is highly flexible.

+NOTE: Mostly all terminal tasks even inside the phardwareitk are done using the cliToolKit.py (phardwareitk.CLI.cliToolKit).

+NOTE: phardwareitk.Extensions.HyperIn.inputH is a fully custom input function that doesn't use Python's input.
+Hence, some important factors are to NOTE -

+a.
+It is still Under Enhancements and if any bug occurs please provide a detailed explanation in [https://github/AkshuDev/PHardwareITK/Issues].
+b.
+It requires a time sleep to prevent CPU Hogging, the cpuHogging parameter in the function is defined to be 0.005 seconds or 5 milliseconds, you cannot go under 3 milliseconds or 0.003 seconds, as it is very dangerous for the CPU to do so.

 Key features: